OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

 \subsection{Continuous Exemplar-Based Clustering}

-Exemplar-based clustering \cref{eq:EBC} aims to minimize the average distance between all elements of the input set and the nearest element of the solution set.
-Because a LiDAR sensor collects scans at a regular frequency and moves with a variable speed, LiDAR datasets often contain arbitrary clusters of repeated scans that result in undesirable bias and computation time when optimizing exemplar-based clustering.
-For example, if 50$\%$ of the scans in a session are taken before the sensor has moved, half of the total score of exemplar-based clustering will be taken from the first repeated sample point.
-Thus, the effective weight of the first scan will be exaggerated and the resulting solutions will be heavily biased towards including multiple elements near the repeated scans.
+Exemplar-based clustering \cref{eq:EBC} quantifies the average distance between all input set elements and the solution set.
+However, LiDAR datasets often contain dense clusters of repeated scans (e.g., when the sensor is stationary or moving slowly), which biases exemplar-based clustering toward over-represented regions.
+For example, if 50$\%$ of scans are captured before the sensor moves, half the clustering loss is determined by that single repeated scan.
+However, it is possible to quantify the similarity between sequential scans in a mapping session and account for repeated scans via descriptors.

-To address this bias and reduction computation time, we develop a novel variant called Continuous Exemplar-Based Clustering (CEBC) which finds the unbiased clustering solution for a continuous trajectory with uneven sample frequency.
-The motivation for CEBC is that geometric perception data is unique for a given pose, so LiDAR scans and the corresponding descriptors can be treated as discrete samples from a continuous trajectory.
-Integrating along this trajectory should be a more accurate measure of the breadth of information captured in a mapping session, because sequentially similar samples will contribute less to the overall reward function value.
+We propose a novel variant of exemplar-based clustering called Continuous Exemplar-Based Clustering (CEBC) which finds the unbiased clustering solution for a continuous mapping trajectory.
+The intuition for CEBC is that geometric perception data is unique for a given pose which changes continuously in a trajectory, so LiDAR scans and descriptors can be treated as discrete measurements from a continuous trajectory.
+Integrating along this trajectory should be a more accurate measure of the information captured in a mapping session, because sequentially similar samples will contribute less to the overall reward function value.
 The notion that descriptors are discrete samples from a continuous trajectory is formalized by the following assumption.